-Soccer: Brazil's Neymar limps off injured in friendly win over Qatar
+Soccer: Brazil's Neymar limps off injured in win over Qatar

 (Reuters) - Brazil lost Neymar to an early ankle injury but were still too strong for Asian champions Qatar on Wednesday in a comfortable 2-0 friendly win in Brasilia.

-Striker Neymar limped off in the 17th minute after he appeared to twist his ankle and was carried to the dressing room with his right ankle wrapped in ice.
+Neymar limped off in the 17th minute after he appeared to twist his ankle and was carried to the dressing room with his right ankle wrapped in ice.

-Brazilian TV said he was taken to hospital for a scan and the gravity of the injury just nine days ahead of Brazil’s Copa America opener against Bolivia was not clear.
+He was taken to hospital for a scan, where the country’s president Jair Bolsonaro, a football fan who had attended the game, had his photo taken with the smiling Paris St-Germain striker and wished him a speedy recovery.

-“Ney is a great guy,” said his team mate Philippe Coutinho, who was voted man of the match.
+Coach Tite told reporters the injury did not appear too serious and that he would wait until the last possible minute to ensure that Neymar did not miss the Copa America that kicks off in just nine days.

 The injury capped a horrible few days for the Paris St-Germain striker, who was stripped of the captaincy last month and was last weekend accused of rape in a case that has dominated the headlines in his homeland.